CERT-Polska/Artemis/README.md

 [checking various aspects of website security](https://artemis-scanner.readthedocs.io/en/latest/features.html) and [building easy-to-read messages ready to be sent to the scanned organizations](https://artemis-scanner.readthedocs.io/en/latest/generating-reports.html).

-> [!NOTE]
-> We run free on-line training sessions on how to setup and use Artemis.
-If you are a national or governmental CSIRT, you can [sign up here](https://cert.pl/artemis-trainings).

 ## [Quick Start 🔨](https://artemis-scanner.readthedocs.io/en/latest/quick-start.html) | [Docs 📚](https://artemis-scanner.readthedocs.io/en/latest/)

 If you want to use additional modules that weren't included here due to non-BSD-compatible licenses, browse to the [Artemis-modules-extra](https://github.com/CERT-Polska/Artemis-modules-extra) repository.